pbxed/xdesign-backend-day-go-workshop/README.md

 ### - Instructions

+You should have go installed.
+If not run the command `brew install go` in your terminal.
+You will need a code editor.
+Vscode + the official go extension works well. `brew install --cask visual-studio-code` to install Vscode & for the extension https://marketplace.visualstudio.com/items?itemName=golang.go.

 You can select which difficulty setting you wish to attempt.
 Checkout the branch `day_one_easy_mode` where you will find a suggested solution given in pseudocode that you can follow.
 Alternatively, checkout the branch `day_one_hard_mode` where all you are given is an empty function in which to write your code.

 A completed suggested solution for both parts 1 and 2 is available in the branch `day_one_solution`